MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

           cache: 'npm'
 ```

 Here we will only run one job called integrate.
-You must tell each job where to run, in this case we set the `runs-on` keyword to `ubuntu-latest`.
+You must tell each job where to run, in this case, we set the `runs-on` keyword to `ubuntu-latest`.
 This uses a Linux job runner hosted by GitHub.

-> You can also setup [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) job runners if your company runs it's own data center.
+> You can also set up [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) job runners if your company runs its own data center.

 For this job, we will start with two steps.
-One to checkout our repo and shallow clone our code, and another to setup a Node environment so we can run our Node based build and testing tools.
+One to check out our repo and shallow clone our code, and another to set up a Node environment so we can run our Node-based build and testing tools.
 These steps have a `uses` keyword that seems to point to some directory structure (these are actually GitHub repos themselves).
 These are actions that GitHub has built in and they are very useful so use them if you can.
 Here is the [Checkout action](https://github.com/actions/checkout).
 See the [Actions organization](https://github.com/actions) for a full list.
-The `with` keyword in the `setup-node` step passes arguments to the action so it can use parameters to setup our perferred environment.
+The `with` keyword in the `setup-node` step passes arguments to the action so it can use parameters to set up our preferred environment.
 In this case, I tell it to use Node version 20 and cache npm artifacts.

 Now that we have our repo checked out and Node installed, we can run any commands we want.
 We want this workflow to build, lint, and test our application.
 We already have commands in our `package.json` file to do this so let's add them to our job: